jburguete/swat/README.md

   - "rainsb" could be used not initialized, however only if `nstep<=0`

 * In pminrl2.f:
+  - at line 95 a comma is necessary between "base" and "vara"
   - "ssp" could be used not initialized at line 196 if `xx<=1.e-6`

 * In pothole.f: